 Jason attended Middle Tennessee State University studying Music Education and Construction Management.
 He was a marching member of Music City Mystique from 1999-2000 and The Bluecoats Drum and Bugle Corps in 1999.
 After marching, Jason spent 19 years in production and operations management while also performing as a professional bass player with many local and touring acts.
 Out of the necessity for marketing materials for his earliest rock band, Return To Self, Jason dove headfirst into learning graphic design.
 These skills enabled opportunities as a freelance designer creating marketing material for many artists and businesses.
 Jason currently manages the day to day operations while also designing uniforms and graphics for Synced Up.

-Dan studied percussion at University of Delaware under Jim Ancona and at Eastern Kentucky University where he earned his Bachelor of Music Degree in 2010.
-He is now a full-time professional musician and educator based in Nashville, TN.
+Dan studied percussion at University of Delaware under Jim Ancona and Orlando Cotto, and at Eastern Kentucky University (Bachelor of Music Industry Studies) under Dr. Jason Koontz.

-Dan is a proud endorsing Artist for Pearl drums and percussion, and Innovative Percussion drumsticks and mallets.
+Dan is a proud endorsing Artist for Pearl Drums, and Innovative Percussion.

 You can contact Dan at email@example.com

 Nick Mason is a native of Nashville, Tennessee and has been involved extensively with Audio Production and the Pageantry Arts since 2012.